prometheus/prometheus/docs/querying/operators.md

 applied to matching entries.
-Vector elements for which the expression is not true or which do not find a match on the other side of the expression get dropped from the result, while the others are propagated into a result vector with their original (left-hand-side) metric names and label values.
+Vector elements for which the expression is not true or which do not find a match on the other side of the expression get dropped from the result, while the others are propagated into a result vector with their original (left-hand side) metric names and label values.
-If the `bool` modifier is provided, vector elements that would have been dropped instead have the value `0` and vector elements that would be kept have the value `1` with the left-hand-side metric names and label values.
+If the `bool` modifier is provided, vector elements that would have been dropped instead have the value `0` and vector elements that would be kept have the value `1` with the left-hand side metric names and label values.

 ### Logical/set binary operators